Metaswitch/floki/docs/content/intro/feature-overview.md

 # Container images

-`floki` offers a couple of ways t configure the container image to use.
+`floki` offers a couple of ways to configure the container image to use.

 ## Prebuilt images